JagrutUbale/Ansible/README.md

 ### checkbox.io

-* [Ansible-CheckBox.io](https://github.com/VivekBhat/Ansible-CheckBox.io):Create an ansible script that can prepare a system to run checkbox.io.
+* [Ansible-CheckBox.io](https://github.com/VivekBhat/Ansible-CheckBox.io): Create an ansible script that can prepare a system to run checkbox.io.
 Verify the system works.

 ##### Dependencies

 * nginx
 * node
 * monogodb

-##### Software

-* Fix any missing npm packages in the package.json.
-* Modify the software to load mongo credentials from environment variables.
-For example, see this [connection string](https://github.com/chrisparnin/checkbox.io/blob/master/server-side/site/routes/admin.js#L20).
-* Fix any mongodb configuration issues

 ### iTrust
 * [Ansible-iTrust](https://github.com/VivekBhat/Ansible-iTrust): iTrust is a java application used in the undergrad software engineering system.
 It uses tomcat, mysql, java, and maven.
 It has a rich set of unit tests.